rodrigozr/sqs-grep/readme.md

   -o, --outputFile file       Write matched messages to the given output file instead of the console.
                               Combine with --full to have exact message reproduction, one per line in the
                               output file
+  --inputFile file            Reads messages from a local file (generated using --full --outputFile)
+                              instead of from input queue
   --endpointUrl URL           Use a custom AWS endpoint URL
   -h, --help                  Prints this help message
   -v, --version               Prints the application version